zarinplus/docs/README.md

 <a name="callback"></a>
 ## Callback
-This part of document is for bidders (Advertisers), Then users complate your offer you should immediately give them the points and inform us the conversion.
+This part of document is for bidders (Advertisers), Then users complete your offer you should immediately inform us the conversion.

 <a name="callback-via-javascript"></a>
 ### Setup Callback Via Javascript